 If you really could stay there, where the cow, the pig, the rabbit, the fox and so many others are born and you could be a spectator of their lives, you would not do it.

 It is not just unethical but also archaic to keep funding millions of farms where mistreatment and torture of animals occurs just for our pleasures.

-That as soon as possible we replace ALL products of animal origin with those created in a sustainable way by the current technology.
+My hope is that as soon as possible we replace all products of animal origin with those created in a sustainable way by the current technology.